OwnID/ownid-gigya-ios-sdk/Readme.md

 If you did not follow the recommendation for creating the `OwnIDConfiguration.plist` file, you need to specify arguments when calling the `configure` function.
 For details, see [Alternative Syntax for Configure Function](#alternative-syntax-for-configure-function-).

 ## Implement the Registration Screen
 Within a Model-View-ViewModel (MVVM) architecture pattern, adding the Skip Password option to your registration screen is as easy as adding an OwnID view model and subscription to your app's ViewModel layer, then adding the OwnID view to your main View.
 That's it!
-When the user selects Skip Password, your app waits for events while the user interacts with the OwnID Web App, then calls a function to register the user once they have completed the Skip Password process.
+When the user selects Skip Password, your app waits for events while the user interacts with the OwnID flow views, then calls a function to register the user once they have completed the Skip Password process.

 **Important:** When a user registers with OwnID, a random password is generated and set for the user's Gigya account.